learn-co-curriculum/git-github-intro-to-version-control/README.md

 git config --global init.defaultBranch main
 ```

+## Check for Understanding

+Before moving on to the next lesson, check for your understanding of this
+material by answering the following questions in your own words:

+- What is the purpose of version control?
+- What are the benefits of version control?
+- What are some new Git vocab terms you’ve learned?

 ## Conclusion

 Git is a widely-used and very valuable tool for managing changes and versions of